 Symptoms of autism are characterized by difficulty associating with others, lack of communication, repetitive behaviors, and sensitivity to touch.
-While normally diagnosed as an infant, there really is no age limit to when the disease is finally identified in a person.
+While normally diagnosed as an infant, there really is no age limit to when the symptom is finally identified in a person.

-Autism has a wide range of impact, with mild cases only showing slight signs of the disease to the more severe which impact the patient’s ability to function in society.
+Autism has a wide range of impact, with mild cases only showing slight signs of the condition to the more severe which impact the patient’s ability to function in society.
 This makes living with autism very personal and specific to the patient in question.
 For some, Martial Arts have been a means to learning how to cope with the symptoms of autism.

-The center has many successful children and young adults within the spectrum.
+The center has many successful children ,teens and adults within the spectrum.
 Some have made the black belt level and are now assisting or teaching some of the classes they have attended in the past.
 The percentage of autistic behavior attendance has risen to 30 % of the student body.

 My experience in this area comes from my last 30 years interacting with individuals diagnosed with autistic behaviors enrolled at my center.
 I have a relative who is on the autism spectrum and I have been his home care provider for the last 20 years.